juanmera/xmr-stak/doc/compile_Linux.md

     # hosted on the TinyCore home page, and it works well.
     # Beware that huge page support is not enabled in the kernel distributed
     # with Pure 64.
 Consider http://wiki.tinycorelinux.net/wiki:custom_kernel
-    # Note that as of yet there are no distro packages for microhttpd.
     # Also note that only CPU mining has been tested on this platform, thus the
     # disabling of OpenCL shown below.
     tce-load -iw openssl-dev.tcz cmake.tcz make.tcz gcc.tcz git.tcz \